Pokegen/sys-botbaseplus/README.md

 ## Getting Started

-> sys-botbase was only tested on Atmosphere 0.10.2, this module is heavily based on that, so if you use another version or cfw your experience might vary
+> This sys-module was only tested on Atmosphere 0.12.0, so if you use another version or cfw your experience might vary

 1. Copy the sys-botbaseplus.nsp file to sdmc://atmosphere/contents/430000000000000C rename it to exefs.nsp
 2. Create a new folder in sdmc://atmosphere/contents/430000000000000C names "flags"